pi-hole/docs/docs/guides/dns-over-https.md

 ### Updating Cloudflared

-The `cloudflared` tool will not receive updates through the package manager, but it can be instrcted to update itself.
+The `cloudflared` tool will not receive updates through the package manager, however it can be updated manually by running these commands:

-To do this, create the following script, and place it in `/etc/cron.weekly/cloudflared-updater.sh`:

 ```bash
 cloudflared update
 systemctl restart cloudflared
 ```

-Adjust permissions:
+If you want to have the system update `cloudflared` automatically, simply place the update commands in the file `/etc/cron.weekly/cloudflared-updater.sh`, and adjust permissions:

 ```bash
 sudo chmod +x /etc/cron.weekly/cloudflared-updater.sh